programminghistorian/jekyll/lessons/understanding-regular-expressions.md

 Diseases and tallies would not be vertically aligned.
 What we can do instead is make a new row for each disease.
-The reports distinguish between mortality counts and morbidity counts, which are already conveniently separated by “Cases:”.
-(There is one case, Indiana, where the text marks this section with the word “Morbidity”.
+The reports distinguish between mortality counts and morbidity counts, which are already conveniently separated by "Cases:".
+(There is one case, Indiana, where the text marks this section with the word "Morbidity".
 Our searching patterns missed this.
 You can fix the markup there by hand now, if you like, or ignore it since this is an exercise.
-It’s a good example of how automated tools aren’t a full substitute for editing or looking at your sources, and it won’t be the last such example.)
+It's a good example of how automated tools aren't a full substitute for editing or looking at your sources, and it won't be the last such example.)

-We can start by making a new row for “cases” lists, so that we can handle them separately.
+We can start by making a new row for "cases" lists, so that we can handle them separately.
 Head back to LibreOffice Writer.

 ![regex\_11\_writer\_cases\_together\_hi][]

-Figure 10: Making a new row for ‘cases’
+Figure 10: Making a new row for 'cases'

 *Replace* `^(.*\t)(.*\t)(<t>.*</t>)(.*)(<c>.*)`